prastuvwxyz/k8s-local-cluster/infrastructure/cloudnative-pg/README.md

 ## Structure

 - `base/`: Contains the base configuration for the CloudNativePG operator
-  - `namespace.yaml`: Creates the namespace for the operator
-  - `helm-release.yaml`: Defines the HelmRelease resource for installing the operator
-  - `kustomization.yaml`: Kustomization file for the base directory

 - `local/`: Contains environment-specific overrides for local development
-  - `helm-release-patch.yaml`: Patches the HelmRelease resource with local-specific settings
-  - `kustomization.yaml`: Kustomization file that references the base and applies patches

 ## Usage